markfinger/python-webpack/README.md

 {{ bundle.render }}
 ```

-Rather than using the `WebpackBundle` helper class, you can also explicitly
+If you would rather have more explicit control, you can also invoke
-invoke Webpack with absolute paths
+Webpack with absolute paths
 ```python
 path_to_bundle = bundle(
     path_to_entry='/path/to/entry.js',